Hod HaSharon: Education

-According to the CBS, there are 18 schools and 8,083 students in the city:

-12 elementary schools: The Democratic School, HaMagen, Yigal Alon, Lapid, Shilo, Mamlachti Alef, Neve Ne'eman, Rabin, Re'ut, Tali, Ha'Yarok in the name of Ariel Sharon, and Begin (4,406 students).
+According to the CBS, there are 18 schools and 8,083 students in the city: 12 elementary schools: The Democratic School, HaMagen, Yigal Alon, Lapid, Shilo, Mamlachti Alef, Neve Ne'eman, Rabin, Re'ut, Tali, Ha'Yarok in the name of Ariel Sharon, and Begin (4,406 students).

 4 middle schools: HaRishonim, HaShachar, Atidim and Tzurim (1,628 students).
 A fifth middle school, HaShkimim opened in 2018.

 5 high schools: Hadarim High School, Alexander Muss High School in Israel, Ramon, Mosenson and Na'amat (2,049 students).
 A sixth high school named HaShikmim was opened in 2021.

 71.7% of the city's 12th graders were entitled to a matriculation certificate in 2001.

 Mosenson Youth Village accepts both Israelis and overseas students.
-The Alexander Muss High School in Israel, run by the Jewish National Fund (JNF), offers a program for American high school students who spend two months to a year in Israel.
-Each year, the senior class of the Charles E. Smith Jewish Day School (located in Rockville, Maryland) come to The Alexander Muss High School in Israel for the second semester and approximately half of the tenth grade class from the Milken Community High School in Los Angeles, come to Hod HaSharon to study for a semester along with this program.
+The Alexander Muss High School in Israel, run by the Jewish National Fund (JNF), offers a program for students all around the globe (primarily being from the United States and Canada) where the high school students spend two months to a full semester in Israel.
+Each year, the senior class of the Charles E. Smith Jewish Day School (located in Rockville, Maryland), and the junior class of Jack M. Barrack Hebrew Academy (located in Bryn Mawr, Pennsylvania) come to The Alexander Muss High School in Israel.
+Additionally, approximately half of the tenth grade class from the Milken Community High School in Los Angeles, come to Hod HaSharon to study for a semester in the Muss program.